timofruehwirth/howto/howto_figma/howto_figma.md

 As long as the `Prototype` view is active, you will see a fairly complex network of interrelations between component variants (purple arrows) as well as links between variants and pages (blue arrows).

 ![image of the three variants of the "DropDown" component with interaction and navigation details](/howto_figma/howto_figma_imgs/howto_figma_17.png)
-Figure 17: Interaction and navigation details of the "DropDown component".
+Figure 17: Full interaction and navigation details of the "DropDown" component.

 In the presentation mode, try out the user interactivity added to your website prototype.